Mining The Chans: Exposing The Visual And Linguistic Dynamics Of Radicalisation In Far-Right Image-Boards (MineChans)

 Dr. Stephane J. Baele (Ph.D.
 Academie Louvain – University of Namur, Belgium; MA University College London, UK) is Senior Lecturer in International Relations.
 He is also currently the academic coordinator for the International Summer School in International Relations, as well as the deputy director of the Centre for Advanced International Studies (CAIS).

 His research chiefly focuses on the role of language in political violence and (in)security, from a multi-disciplinary perspective.
-This has led him to publish on issues as varied as terrorism, the Israeli-Palestinian conflict, or migration policies, making use of both quali and quanti methods.
-His work has appeared in Political Psychology, Journal of Philosophical Economics, Political Studies, British Journal of Politics & International Relations, Journal of Conflict Resolution, Politics, Studies in Conflict & Terrorism, and Etudes Internationales, among others.
+This has led him to publish on issues as varied as terrorism, extremism, the Israeli-Palestinian conflict, or migration policies, making use of both quali and quanti methods.
+His work has appeared in a wide range of very different journals.
 In 2016-2017 he led a CREST award studying ISIS' propaganda, with Dr. Travis Coan and Dr. Katharine Boyd.
 In 2020, he received another CREST award to conduct research on far-right online forums, with Dr. Travis Coan and Dr. Lewys Brace.

 - Foucault's philosophy.

 I supervise BA, MA, and PhD students in the following area:

 - language, categorization and classification in (security) politics.

 Current PhD student: Ms. Farah Karim, " Examining the “Clash of Civilizations” in the Islamic World: Saudi Arabia and Iran’s Civilizational Identity Construction in School Textbooks and Political Speeches”.

 Dr. Baele has regular interactions with various units of the Home Office.

 - POL2020 - Contemporary Theories of World Politics